-- A WPS button: begins associating the Telephony Gateway with a wireless device. - B Reset button: resets the Telephony Gateway as if you power cycled the unit.
-Use a pointed non-metallic object to press this button. - C USB: USB host connector future support for external USB devices - D Telephone 1/2: connector for the first phone line (or both lines of a 2-line phone). - E Telephone 2: connector for the second phone line. - F Ethernet (1 4): connectors for use with a computer LAN port. - G Cable: connector for the coaxial cable. - H Power: connector for the power cord.
+- A Reset button: resets the Telephony Gateway as if you power cycled the unit.
+Use a pointed non-metallic object to press this button. - B Telephone 1: connector for the first phone line. - C Telephone 2: connector for the second phone line. - D USB: USB host connector future support for external USB devices - Ethernet (1 4): connectors for use with a computer LAN port. - F Cable: connector for the coaxial cable. - G Power: connector for the power cord.